 However, it is expected that these relatively minor negative impacts over a short period of time will be more than overcome by the benefits of scheme implementation.
-The proposals cover Highway risk reduction, accessibility and traffic flow improvements that, once resolved, should improve traffic flow (lower emissions, improved flow for public transport) and remove some barriers toward increased use of sustainable and healthy transport options.
+The proposals cover perceived local safety, accessibility and traffic flow issues that, once resolved, should improve traffic flow (lower emissions, improved flow for public transport) and remove some barriers toward increased use of sustainable and healthy transport options.

-6. Community engagement
+6. Community Engagement

-- 6.1 Persons requesting waiting restrictions have been informed that their request will form part of the waiting restriction review programme and are advertised of the expected timescales of this programme. - 6.2 Ward Councillors have been provided with the recommended proposals prior to the creation of this report to the Sub-Committee.
-This has provided an opportunity for a level of informal consultation and local consideration in order to provide initial feedback to officers. - Ward Councillors will also be made aware of the commencement dates for statutory consultation, so that there is an opportunity for them to encourage community feedback in this process. - Any Statutory consultation will be carried out in accordance with the Local Authorities Traffic Orders (Procedure) (England and Wales) Regulations 1996, advertised on street, in the local printed newspapers and on the Council's website (the 'Consultation Hub').
-Notices will be advertised in the local printed newspaper and will be erected, typically on lamp columns, as close as possible to affected area. - 6.4 Where this report contains petitions that have not been separately reported, the lead petitioner(s) will be informed of the decision of the Sub-Committee, following publication of the agreed meeting minutes. - 6.5 Traffic Management Sub-Committee is a public meeting.
+- 6.1.
+Persons requesting waiting restrictions are informed that their request will form part of the waiting restriction review programme and are advised of the timescales of this programme. - 6.2.
+Ward Councillors are provided with the recommended proposals prior to these being agreed for statutory consultation by the Sub-Committee.
+This provides an opportunity for a level of informal consultation in order to provide initial feedback to officers. - Ward Councillors are also made aware of the commencement dates for statutory consultation, so that there is an opportunity for them to encourage community feedback in this process. - 6.3.
+Any Statutory consultation will be carried out in accordance with the Local Authorities Traffic Orders (Procedure) (England and Wales) Regulations 1996, advertised on street, in the local printed newspapers and on the Council's website (the 'Consultation Hub'). - 6.4.
+Where this report contains petitions that have not been separately reported, the lead petitioner(s) will be informed of the decision of the Sub-Committee, following publication of the agreed meeting minutes.
+Respondents to statutory consultations will also be informed of the Sub-Committee decisions. - 6.5.
+Traffic Management Sub-Committee is a public meeting.
 The agendas, reports, meeting minutes and recordings of the meetings are available to view from the Council's website.

-7. Equality impact assessment
+7. Equality Implications

-- 7.1 Under the Equality Act 2010, Section 149, a public authority must, in the exercise of its functions, have due regard to the need to- - eliminate discrimination, harassment, victimization and any other conduct that is prohibited by or under this Act; - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 7.2 It is not considered that an Equality Impact Assessment is relevant as the proposals are not anticipated to have a differential impact on people with protected characteristics.
+- 7.1.
+Under the Equality Act 2010, Section 149, a public authority must, in the exercise of its functions, have due regard to the need to- - eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; - foster good relations between persons who share a relevant protected characteristic and persons who do not share it. - 7.2.
+It is not considered that an Equality Impact Assessment is relevant as the proposals are not anticipated to have a differential impact on people with protected characteristics.
 A statutory consultation has/will be conducted, providing an opportunity for objections/ support/ concerns to be considered prior to a decision being made on whether to implement the proposals.

-8. Other relevant considerations
+8. Other Relevant Considerations

-8.1 Procedural Requirements and Regulatory Duties - Section 9 refers to the regulatory requirements for sealing and advertising Traffic Regulation Orders.
+8.1.
+Procedural Requirements and Regulatory Duties - Section 9 refers to the regulatory requirements for sealing and advertising Traffic Regulation Orders.

-9. Legal implications
+9. Legal Implications

-- 9.1 The Order for the 2022B programme of restrictions will be made under the Road Traffic Regulation Act 1984 and advertised in accordance with the Local Authorities Traffic Orders (Procedure) (England and Wales) Regulations 1996. - Following the making of this Order, the public must be afforded a period of six weeks to raise any legal challenge, prior to any alterations to the restrictions within being proposed through statutory consultation. - 9.2 The order for the 2023A programme of restrictions will be drafted under the Road Traffic Regulation Act 1984 and advertised in accordance with the Local Authorities Traffic Orders (Procedure) (England and Wales) Regulations 1996. - 9.3 This report seeks agreement for the Assistant Director of Legal and Democratic Services to undertake these processes.
+9.1.
+The Order for the 2023A programme of restrictions will be made under the Road Traffic Regulation Act 1984 and advertised in accordance with the Local Authorities Traffic Orders (Procedure) (England and Wales) Regulations 1996.

+Following the making of this Order, the public must be afforded a period of six weeks to raise any legal challenge, prior to the implementation of any elements contained within.

+9.2.
+This report seeks agreement for the Assistant Director of Legal and Democratic Services to undertake these processes.

-10. Financial implications
+10. Financial Implications

-10.1 The cost of developing and implementing the 2022B and 2023A programme will be dependent on a number of factors, including the number proposals that are agreed for implementation and the extent/complexity of these schemes.
+10.1.
+The cost of developing and implementing the 2023A and 2023B programme will be dependent on a number of factors, including the number proposals that are agreed for implementation and the extent/complexity of these schemes.
 Lining-only schemes, such as double-yellow-line restrictions will be considerably less costly to implement, compared with restrictions that require signing.